Incoming Teaching Mobility

 The distance to be calculated is one way – from the location of the sending institution to that of the receiving institution.
 However, please note that the grant amount listed covers both the outward and return journey from home to host institution.
 It is therefore recommended that you book your travel early to ensure you can cover the costs.

 The subsistence grant is a contribution towards all other costs for the individual, including travel within the city, accommodation, meals and snacks, following the normal university staff expenses guidelines.
 Maximum amounts available for subsistence vary according to the length and destination of the visit.
-The daily staff mobility subsistence rate for Germany is 120 euros.
-Your home university decides on the grant amount.
+The daily staff mobility subsistence rate for Germany is 160 euros.

 We can provide you with a list of hotels suitable for short-term accommodation.
 If your stay is longer than two weeks, please contact our Accomodation Service.